civo/docs/content/docs/machine-learning/creating-a-new-kubeflow-notebook.md

 ## The Notebook ServiceAccount

 When you create a new notebook Kubeflow by default assigns that Notebook pod the `default-editor` Kubernetes ServiceAccount.
-This is a highly priviliged account and this also allows you to run `kubectl` inside the notebook server without providing additional authentication.
+This is a highly privileged account and this also allows you to run `kubectl` inside the notebook server without providing additional authentication.